utcjcao/NewHacks/README.md

 ---

-# NewHacks
+# Guardian

-Welcome to the **NewHacks** project!
+Welcome to our **NewHacks** project!
 This repository contains code and resources for a project developed as part of NewHacks, focusing on [brief description of project objective and purpose, e.g., "a storm-tracking application that visualizes weather data"].
 The project is designed using React for the frontend and Flask for backend services, integrating the Google Maps API for interactive map-based data visualization.

 ## Table of Contents
 - [Project Overview](#project-overview)